WaveEngine/EvergineDocs/src/manual/addons/xrv/hand_menu.md

 handMenu.ButtonDescriptors.Remove(buttonDefinition);
 ```

-### Hand Menu Layout
+### Hand Menu Layout Customization

-We don't support modifying the built-in hand menu shape or layout.
-You can only modify the number of buttons per column.
-This property has a minimum size of 4 buttons per column, as this is necessary for the detached menu state.
+The hand menu layout cannot be modified directly.
+However, the number of buttons per column can be adjusted, with a minimum of 4 buttons per column to maintain functionality in detached mode.

-To modify the number of buttons per column, use the following code snippet:

 ```csharp
 handMenu.ButtonsPerColumn = 5;
 ```

-### Hand Menu Starting Tutorial
+### Hand Menu Tutorial

-A tutorial animation can be displayed every time the application is started, to let users know that they should turn their hand if they want to display the menu and interact with the application.
+A startup tutorial animation demonstrates how to display the menu by turning the hand, helping new users interact effectively.

 ![Hand menu tutorial](images/hand_menu_tutorial.jpg)

-To hide this animation on application start, you can use this code snippet.
-Note that you should deactivate the flag after XRV initialization (the hand menu will not be available before that).
+To disable this animation at startup, deactivate the flag after initializing XRV:

 ```csharp
 var xrv = Application.Current.Container.Resolve<XrvService>();